Program educational objectives

 - In the areas of statics, dynamics, and strength of materials: Identify the applicable engineering principle(s), perform analyses, and generate a reasonable solution.

-SO 2.
-An ability to design systems, components, or processes meeting specified needs for broadly defined engineering problems appropriate to the discipline.
+- An ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline.

 - In the context of a small project, design a system or component given requirements and constraints.